readium/webpub-manifest/modules/sync-narration.md

 This specification introduces a dedicated media type value to identify a Synchronized Narration document: `application/vnd.syncnarr+json`.

-When saved as a file, a Synchronized Narration document <strong class="rfc">must</strong> have the following extension: `.sync`.
+When saved as a file, a Synchronized Narration document <strong class="rfc">should</strong> have the following extension: `.json`.

-## Declaring a Synchronized Narration document in a Manifest
+## Declaring Synchronized Narration documents in a Manifest

-There is usually one Synchronized Narration document per resource in the reading order.

 Each Synchronized Narration document used in a publication <strong class="rfc">must</strong> be declared in the Readium Webpub Manifest as an `alternate` resource with the proper media type.

+The duration of the entire audio narration <strong class="rfc">may</strong> also be declared in the alternate item.

+It is not an error if only some items in the reading order have a Synchronized Narration document attached.

 **Example**